 - Manage your tasks around hers.
 If she is checking a sick patient's BP, don't burst into the room with the meal tray.
 Apply yourself to another task until she is done.

-    - Try to get her help only when you can't do it yourself or the other aides are busy.
-She will come to respect you as being dependable and competent.
-Also, she will know that you are serious about needing help when you do ask.
+- Try to get her help only when you can't do it yourself or when the other aides are busy.
+She will respect you for being reliable, independent, and competent.
+Also, when you do ask for help, she will know that you are actually serious.

 - Don't gather with other aides and talk about her.
 She is outnumbered and will probably feel threatened.
 This can lead to retaliation.

 - Don't talk her down to the patients.